trentbrew/blackmode/README.md

 # ⚫️ blackmode
->A collection of stylesheets for pure black AMOLED themes across commonly used web apps.
+A collection of stylesheets for pure black AMOLED themes across commonly used web apps.<br/>
->Use Amino Editor Chrome Extension to preload stylesheets: https://aminoeditor.com
+Use Amino Editor Chrome Extension to preload stylesheets: https://aminoeditor.com

 ## Why tho?